rreece/rreece.github.io/outline-of-philosophy/invitation.md

     as just one of many competing claims to knowledge.
 -   Allies in elucidating the demarcation of what science is, and what sorts of claims it justifies.
--   Can this be accessible and interesting to both academic and lay audiences?
+-   Can this be accessible and interesting to both academic and popular audiences?

 I hope that is enough of an invitation to catch your interest.
 In the next section, we will survey the history of science and